5144.1 - Use of Physical Force

 4. the effect of the restraint or seclusion on the student’s established behavioral support or educational plan; and

-B. A school employee must notify the parent or guardian of a student of each incident that the student is physically restrained or placed in seclusion.
+B. A school employee must notify the parent or guardian of a student of each incident that the student is physically restrained or placed in seclusion.2. a detailed description of the nature of the restraint or seclusion;

 1. A reasonable attempt shall be made to notify the parent or guardian of the student on the day of, but no later than twenty-four (24) hours after, physical restraint or seclusion is used as an emergency intervention to prevent immediate or imminent injury to the student or others.